ThinkRedstone/Campaign/gods.md

 ## Abbadon

 The god of Hope and Redemption.
 A fallen archangel risen again.
+Used to be Gaedon, the god of Mercy.
+Fallen and turned into the god of cruelty, risen again as the god of Hope and Redemption.

-Symbol: three horns and an halo.
+Symbol: three horns and a halo.

 Appearance : a tall figure, with three blood red horns, black feathered wings, and a glowing halo.